 Understanding what your prostate is and what causes enlarged prostate is paramount.
 It is the only way to detect urinary symptoms, solve them, and avoid further complications.

 Men usually ask what causes an enlarged prostate.
 When this gland grows very big, they think it is due to prostate cancer.
-Actually, there’s a common misunderstanding that benign enlargement of the prostate causes cancer or erectile dysfunction (1).
+Actually, there’s a common misunderstanding that benign enlarged prostate causes cancer or erectile dysfunction (1).

 Nowadays, prostate enlargement is as common as diabetes and heart disease.
 As such, it requires our attention even if we do not have any urinary symptoms.